 In most cases, when you use a laser cutter for paper, you’ll likely be cutting a type of cardboard.
 However, thick card-stock paper works well with laser cutters.
 A creative project to try with paper is custom cards with a laser-cut center scene.
 These are beautiful and make great gifts.

-What Materials Should Not be Cut with a Laser Cutter?
+What Materials Should Not be Cut or Engraved with a Laser Cutter?

 Undoubtedly, laser cutters can cut a wide range of materials.
 But there are some materials that you should never try cutting using a laser.
 Avoid these materials because they can catch fire and produce harmful gasses/smoke.